rototor/pdfbox-graphics2d/README.md

 </dependency>
 ```

-This library targets Java 1.6 and should work with Java 1.6.
-But at the moment it is only tested with Java 8 and Java
+This library targets JDK 1.8 and is also tested with JDK 11.
-11.

 ## Example Usage